 So we need governments, and we have to have rules governing those who govern us.

-You know, I know we're not a perfect country, um, but there's never been in the history of the world a country that has accumulated more power, abused it less, and used its power for the advancement of the human condition and protecting innocent people than the United States.
+You know, I know we're not a perfect country, but there's never been in the history of the world a country that has accumulated more power, abused it less, and used its power for the advancement of the human condition and protecting innocent people than the United States.

 That's exactly right.

-And the the reason we have been strong, the reason we've uh developed the greatest civilization the world has ever known.
+And the reason we have been strong, the reason we've developed the greatest civilization the world has ever known, it's not about who we are, it's about what we do, the choices that we've made, the fact that we've chosen liberty over tyranny.

 Right, right.

-And if we'll continue those trends, we will be better off, but we've got to get back in touch with those founding era ideals.
+But we've got to get back in touch with those founding era ideals.

-And that's uh that's one of the reasons why I think this book can help people, people who want their children to learn the things that perhaps they learned in school, but their children aren't being taught today.
+And that's one of the reasons why I think this book can help people, people who want their children to learn the things that perhaps they learned in school, but their children aren't being taught today.

-This makes it a perfect gift for them.
+This makes a perfect gift for them.

-Uh not much at all.
+Not much at all.

 You can get it on Amazon.com, bookstores everywhere, Hannity.com.